-- Community outreach will ramp up in 2016 and will be done through community meetings, home visits, advertising, open houses, mail outs, web and social media, etc.
+- Community outreach ramped in 2016 and was done through community meetings, home visits, advertising, open houses, mail outs, web and social media, etc.

-- After year-long ratification process, the vote will take place starting November 28, 2016 and ending December 2, 2016.
+- After a year-long ratification process, the vote took place starting November 28, 2016 and ended December 2, 2016.

-- In order for the agreement to be approved at the First Nation level, a minimum of 25% (plus 1) of eligible voters must vote “yes” and those who vote “yes” must represent a majority of voters.
+- In order for the agreement to be approved at the First Nation level, a minimum of 25% (plus 1) of eligible voters had to vote “yes” and those who voted “yes” must represent a majority of voters.

-- At least 12 First Nation’s need to approve the agreements for ratification requirements to be met.
+- At least 12 First Nation’s needed to approve the agreements for ratification requirements to be met.
 This was met in the Ratification Vote.

-- Voters list will be based on the First Nation’s membership lists.
+- The Voters list was based on the First Nation’s membership lists.

 - Both on-reserve and off-reserve members could vote as per their first nation voting guidelines.

-- All members age 18 and over on voting day are eligible to exercise their right to cast a vote.
+- All members age 18 and over on voting Day were eligible to exercise their right to cast a vote.

-- A Ratification Committee (with members from Anishinabek Nation and Canada) is overseeing the ratification process.
+- A Ratification Committee (with members from Anishinabek Nation and Canada) oversaw the ratification process.
 This Committee is responsible for ensuring the integrity and proper conduct of the vote.